SimonPinches/EIRENE/CONTRIBUTING.md

 Contributors can speed up the integration of corrections or improvements by focussing on one topic per branch / merge request.
 This allows the reviewer to get a rapid overview on the changes which simplifies the process of merging contributions into our master branch.

+## Style guide

+* keep number of Underful/Overful boxes and Warnings as small as possible

 ## Contribution flow

 When contributing to the EIRENE code documentation, your merge request is subject to review by our maintainers.